mongodb/docs-app-services/source/includes/appschema-services.rst

    * - | ``id``
        | String
-     - A string that uniquely identifies the rule. {+service-short+} automatically generates a unique ID for a rule when you create it.
+     - A string that uniquely identifies the rule.
+App Services automatically generates a unique ID for a rule when you create it.

    * - | ``name``